erikrose/blessings/docs/pains.rst

 - The `ANSI.SYS`_ driver provided in MS-DOS and clones.
-The popularity of the IBM Personal Computer and MS-DOS of the era, and its ability to display colored text further populated the idea that such text "is ansi".
+The popularity of the IBM Personal Computer and MS-DOS of the era, and its ability to display colored text further populated the idea that such text "is ANSI".

-- The `IBM CP437`_ `code page`_ (which provided "block art" characters) paired with `ECMA-48`_ sequences supported by the MS-DOS ANSI.SYS driver to create artwork, known as `ansi art <http://sixteencolors.net/>`_.
+- The `IBM CP437`_ `code page`_ (which provided "block art" characters) paired with `ECMA-48`_ sequences supported by the MS-DOS ANSI.SYS driver to create artwork, known as `ANSI art <http://sixteencolors.net/>`_.

   This is purely an American misnomer, because early IBM PC and clones in the European nations did not ship with the `IBM CP437`_ `code page`_ by default.

-  Many people now mistake the difference between "ascii art" and "ansi art" to be whether or not block art and other characters from the `IBM CP437`_ code page are used.
-Where even such "ascii art" may contain `ECMA-48`_ color codes!
+  Many people now mistake the difference between "ASCII art" and "ANSI art" to be whether or not block art and other characters from the `IBM CP437`_ code page are used.
+Where even such "ASCII art" may contain `ECMA-48`_ color codes!

-- The*ansi terminal database entry and its many descendants in the `terminfo database
+- The ANSI terminal database entry and its many descendants in the `terminfo database
   <http://invisible-island.net/ncurses/terminfo.src.html>`_.
 This is mostly
   due to terminals compatible with SCO UNIX, which was the successor of